 Before iOS 14.5, IDFA was on by default, therefore being an opt-out standard.
 Let’s just conclude that IDFA is a cornerstone in mobile app advertising.

 AppTrackingTransparency framework (ATT), just like IDFA, is an Apple thing.
-Introduced on WWDC 2020, this mechanism will manage user consent for ad tracking starting iOS 14.5 update.
+Introduced at WWDC 2020, this mechanism will manage user consent for ad tracking starting iOS 14.5 update.

 Among other things, ATT will handle users’ permission for the usage of their IDFAs.
 But it's not just IDFAs: app developers must use the framework if their app “collects data about end-users and shares it with other companies for purposes of tracking across apps and websites.”
 Alongside ID for advertisers, this includes whether the app uses fingerprinting, email lists for targeting, session IDs, device graph IDs, and other techniques that Apple deems as device-level data.